 Your home’s heating and cooling system cycles air around your home.
 If allergens are allowed to build up, they will also circulate these throughout your home.
 Change the filter on your HVAC so it can effectively trap allergens.
 These filters should be changed every 6-12 months, so set a reminder for yourself after you change it for next time.
 You also want to set your MERV rating correctly.
 Most homes use filters rated between 7-12, but do some research on your system to find the highest rating that still allows maximum airflow.

 Your home doesn’t have to be a huge source of allergies for you and your family.
 If you suffer from spring allergies, tailoring your spring cleaning to tackle your allergens can make a big difference.
-Follow these tips and give your local carpet and upholstery cleaners in Clovis a call if you need extra help removing allergens from your carpets and furniture!
+Follow these tips and give your local carpet and upholstery cleaners in Tulare County a call if you need extra help removing allergens from your carpets and furniture!